Benjamin-Philip/Benjamin-Philip.github.io/_posts/2020-09-28-installing-arch.md

 Replace `year.month.date` with the actual file name.

-Now if you something like this:
+Now if you get something like this:

 ```bash
 gpg: assuming signed data in 'archlinux-2020.09.01-x86_64.iso'